achrysaetos/pdf-summary-demo/README.md

 ## Getting Started

 Super fast chat ui for summarizing pdf's using groq and nextjs.
+Deployed on Vercel: https://pdf-summary-demo.vercel.app/

 ## How to run locally